abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/nqueens.rst

     ..  only:: html

-        We have approached the n-queens problem (and defined what a solution is) in chapter :ref:`chapter_introduction`.
+        We have met the n-queens problem (and defined what a solution is) in chapter :ref:`chapter_introduction`.

     ..  raw:: latex